carstenbauer/MonteCarlo.jl/docs/src/examples/HofmannBergChowdhury.md

 ![](assets/HBC/HBC_lattice.png)

-In the plot we indicate first group of nearest neighbor with black arrows and the second, i.e. the reversals with light gray ones.
+In the plot we indicate the first group of nearest neighbors with black arrows and the second, i.e. the reversals with light gray ones.
 Next nearest neighbors are indicated with full (group 3) or dashed lines (group 4) like in the paper.
 The fifth nearest neighbors (group 5) are drawn in red like in the reference.

 ## Hopping and Interaction Matrix